North Shore (09) 486 8900

 Some people who have had a hysterectomy are still recommended to have regular screening and may be eligible for a self-test.
 Some will no longer need screening.
 Talk to your nurse or doctor about if the study is right for you, or you can ring our Cervical Screening Self-Test Support Team on 0800 747 354.

-I have had recent treatment after a cervical smear test.
+I have had recent treatment after a cervical screening test.

 Talk to your nurse or doctor about if the study is right for you, or you can ring our Cervical Screening Self-Test Support Team on 0800 747 354.